The concept of the Anthropocene Age, suggesting that humankind has become a greater influence on the planet than nature, is

 that radioactive waste would be created, Germany is still trying to find suitable storage facilities.
 We are really talking

 while we constantly benefit from the advantages it gives us.
 Just becoming outraged about things is too easy.
+Each of my films

-Each of my films contains criticism of civilisation, and at the same time I would like people to understand why things are
+contains criticism of civilisation, and at the same time I would like people to understand why things are the way they are

 because the population of the world is about 7.5 billion people.
-We can try our best to live in a way
+We can try our best to live in a way that reduces our impact,

-that reduces our impact, that postpones the destructive process, but essentially the world works the way it works.
-And apparently,
+that postpones the destructive process, but essentially the world works the way it works.
+And apparently, unfortunately, it

 There is a barrier in the final shot: who does that apply to?